Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Why identity resolution belongs inside the context layer

 Unresolved duplicates do more than waste storage.
 They fragment every system that consumes entity data.
-When a customer appears as three separate records, analytics double- or triple-counts revenue, retrieval surfaces incomplete context, and AI agents generate conflicting answers depending on which record they happen to find first.
+When a customer appears as three separate records, analytics double- or triple-count revenue, retrieval surfaces incomplete context, and AI agents generate conflicting answers depending on which record they happen to find first.

 Policy enforcement breaks in similar ways.
 If a supplier entity is fragmented, spend limits apply to each fragment independently, and consolidated exposure is invisible.
 An enterprise context layer, the shared semantic infrastructure that feeds analytics, retrieval, and agent behavior, needs resolved identities to function as a coherent world model.